sait-wbdv/sample-code/backend/express/heroku/README.md

 1. You have created a [free Heroku account](https://signup.heroku.com/).
 2. You have an express app published to a remote repository on GitHub.
 If not, you can clone [this one](https://github.com/sait-wbdv/hello-express).
 3. There is a `package.json` file present in your project root directory.
-4. You have a `start` script defined in your `package.json` file:

-    ```json
-    "scripts": {
-        "start": "node server.js"
-      },
-    ```

-    - Note: this may be an outdated requirement.
-Heroku now seems to work just fine without it?

 ## Instructions
 1. In the Dashboard: New > Create new app